Logo

 Verne Gagne would regain the title from Bockwinkel on July 18,1980, and drop it back to Bockwinkel on May 19,1981.

-Verne Gagne's last match was a six man tag with his son Greg, and Jimmy Snuka defeating Boris Zhukov, John Nord and Sheik Adnan Al-Kassie on June 29,1986.
+Verne Gagne's last match was a six-man tag with his son Greg, and Jimmy Snuka defeating Boris Zhukov, John Nord and Sheik Adnan Al-Kassie on June 29,1986.

 Verne Gagne sought out wrestlers with amateur backgrounds over the larger, more impressive-looking wrestlers who dominated professional wrestling in the 1980s.

-The Iron Sheik, whom Verne Gagne trained, has alleged that Verne Gagne bribed him to inflict career-threatening damage on Hogan's knee after it became apparent that Hogan was leaving for the WWF.
+The Iron Sheik, whom Verne Gagne trained, alleged that Verne Gagne bribed him to inflict career-threatening damage on Hogan's knee after it became apparent that Hogan was leaving for the WWF.

 Unlike most of his contemporaries, by the mid-1980s, Verne Gagne began promoting the AWA beyond the geographical bounds of its traditional territory.